caktus/tequila/research.rst

         vars/

-Tequila both fails to have the structure necessary for the installation process to complete without errors, and also has additional layers of directories, preventing roles from being correctly included from within playbooks.
+Tequila, as it currently stands, both fails to have the structure necessary for the installation process to complete without errors, and also has additional layers of directories, preventing roles from being correctly included from within playbooks.

-My recommendation is to move each individual role out into its own repo, with the naming scheme ``tequila-<rolename>``.
+With this proposal, we would move each individual role out into its own repo, with the naming scheme ``tequila-<rolename>``.
 Each role repo would get a tagged release number when changes land in master.

+The pros:

+- we would not need to commit to publishing to the Ansible Galaxy site, since roles can also be installed by pointing to a repo
+- particular versions of roles can be pinned
+- roles can be installed using a ``requirements.yml`` file similar to a pip requirements file
+- use of the ``ansible-galaxy`` command would allow installed tequila roles to live side-by-side with installed roles from the community
+- conforming to community standards would allow our roles to be used in contexts outside of the django-project-template by other members of the community, using Ansible's standard tools

+The cons:

+- ``ansible-galaxy`` is very particular about the directory structure of roles that it can install
+- due to that structure, there is a limit of one role per repo or "package"
+- management of versions of all of these repos

+For ease of installation, projects will have to ship with an ansible-galaxy requirements file, and an ``ansible.cfg`` file specifying a ``roles_path`` within the project's directory structure (e.g. ``roles/``).
+Example versions of these will need to be included in django-project-template.

 What is the point of the tequila repo, then?

 The tequila repo, then, would be a pip-installable central clearinghouse for these roles.
 It would also get one overall tagged release number tying together the release numbers for all of the individual roles.
-It could also ship with an installation script that would call ``ansible-galaxy`` for all of the tequila sub-repo versions relevant for the current tequila release.
+It could also ship with an installation script (``tequila roles``) that would call ``ansible-galaxy`` for all of the tequila sub-repo versions relevant for the current tequila release.

 People would still be free, however, to install individual tequila roles by directly using ``ansible-galaxy``.
 We may even wish to do